MarcBrueck/MarcBrueck/README.md

-### Hi, I'm a Computational Physicist with interests in Machine Learning and software development 👋
+### Hi, I'm a Software Engineer with interests in Machine Learning and Computational Physics 👋

 <!--
 **MarcBrueck/MarcBrueck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.